hillelMerran/data-science/Logistic_regression/README.md

 # Logistic regression project - prediction of heart disease presence

-This directory contains a project using logical regression model in order to predict heart disease presence in a patient, based on physical caracteristics (age, gender, cholesterol...).
+This directory contains a project using logistic regression model in order to predict heart disease presence in a patient, based on physical caracteristics (age, gender, cholesterol...).
 It is based on a dataset found [here](https://archive.ics.uci.edu/ml/datasets/Heart+Disease).

 There are 4 datasets - Cleveland, Hungary, Switzerland, and VA Long Beach.
 All but Cleveland have missing values.